bruzketta/lrnz-seq/README.md

 ### 12-track sequencer based on the Lorenz system, built with Max and gen~

-The Lorenz system is a system of differential equations that, under certain parameter values and initial conditions, yields chaotic solutions (known as the Lorenz attractor).
+The Lorenz system is a system of differential equations that, under certain parameter values and initial conditions, yields chaotic solutions (known as Lorenz attractor).

 In this patch, starting from a three state variable Lorenz system, the variables are plotted on the three planes xy, xz, yz.